 - Using music for skits, plays and events

 - Getting kids more involved in church

-Church On The Move has created numerous resources for their own use, but is happy to share these with other churches as well.
-Their blog and resources is called Seeds, which includes helpful tips, free church music, videos, artwork and much more.
+Church On The Move has created numerous resources and is happy to share these with other churches as well.
+They call their blog and music library Seeds, which includes helpful tips, free church music, videos, artwork and much more.

 You will need to create an account to access the resources.
 This is only to help you manage your downloads and let you easily access them again if you lose them.